The Florida Bar Foundation Fact Sheet

 • Organizations we fund

-• 259 Loan Repayment Assistance Program loans were awarded to legal aid lawyers.
+• 159 Loan Repayment Assistance Program loans to legal aid lawyers totaling $770,160 were forgiven in 2022.

 Economic Impact